Axedyson/syncbase/README.md

 ### TODO

-- Add integration and unit tests
+- Add unit tests, integration tests and userflow/e2e tests
   - Also implement eslint plugins when necessary!
 - Implement internationalization
 - Implement dataloader
 - Deploy web on vercel and server and it's services on DO droplet, automatic deployment should be done with github actions
+- Maybe add standard-version/semantic-release/changeset?
 - Actually develop the project
-- Add userflow/e2e (cypress/playwright) and accessibility testing
-  - Also implement eslint plugins when necessary!
-- Maybe add standard-version/semantic-release/changeset?
 - Add more .md files to properly document the contribution process and attract contributors

 ### Notes